FREQUENTLY ASKED QUESTIONS

 CAN WE BRING OUT A GROUP DURING THE WEEKEND?
 AND DURING THE WEEK?
 GROUP DISCOUNTS?

-Yes.
-We have had parties as small as two Newlyweds, to the US ARMY.
-Groups can come out on the weekends.
-During the week you can have a private group with a minimum of 8 players.
-But you get a 10% discount for at least 10 players.
+During the week you can have a private group with a minimum of eight 500rd rental packages ($280.00), And you get a 10% discount for at least 10 players.
 5 dollars off per player, on groups of 25 or more.
 Call us and make a reservation at least one week in advance.
 Check our calendar page for availability.

 WHAT IS .50 cal PAINTBALL

 .50 Caliber paintball is a lower cost, lower impact paintball format.
 By reducing the standard .68 Caliber paintball to this new .50 Caliber size.
 All related equipment is smaller and lighter than .68 Caliber gear like the marker, loader, tank and paintballs.

 The reduced size.50 Caliber paintball creates a smaller lighter ball which means greater efficiency, less impact and less cost.
 Since the paintball has less mass the energy carried during impact even at 300 feet per second is tolerable and less likely to cause excessive bruising of the skin.
 Impact energy at 300 feet per second is rated at approximately 5 joules compared to 13 joules from a .68 Caliber paintball fired at the same velocity.